Philippine Cultural College: Expansion and Filipinization

-Development Stage
+Development

 In the 1980s, the Board of Trustees, the Alumni Association, and the school authorities realized the imperative need for further development in order to meet the demands of the changing times.
-Taking the suggestion of the principal, Mr. Go Seng Guan, the reconstruction of the school building in the Manila campus started under the leadership of Mr. Chung Tiong Tay, the chairman of the board of trustees.
-After five years of patience and hardwork, a towering new school building proudly stood along Jose Abad Santos Street.
+Taking the suggestion of the principal, Mr. Go Seng Guan, the reconstruction of the Manila building started under the leadership of Mr. Chung Tiong Tay, the chairman of the board of trustees.

-On January 11, 1986, while the construction of the main school building was on its peak, Mr. Go Seng Guan died.
-He was 80 years old.
-He served the school for 50 years.
+On January 11, 1986, while the construction of the main school building was on its peak, Mr. Go Seng Guan died at age 80 after serving the school for 50 years.

-In that same year, the Board of Trustees appointed Dr. Fernando Gan as the 9th principal of the school.
-Mr. Emilio Gan was appointed assistant principal of Manila Campus while Ms. Susana Bairan was appointed as the assistant principal of the Caloocan Campus respectively.
+In that same year, the Board of Trustees appointed Dr. Fernando Gan as the ninth principal of the school.
+Mr. Emilio Gan was appointed assistant principal of Manila Campus, while Ms. Susana Bairan was appointed as the assistant principal of the Caloocan Campus.

 In June 1988, the new school building in the Manila campus was inaugurated.
-To commemorate this event, the cultural show “An Odyssey” was staged.
-After the completion of the new school building, the president of the Alumni Association, Mr. John Tan, spearheaded the fund-raising campaign for the “PCHS Faculty and Staff Mutual Aid Fund”.
+To commemorate this event, the cultural show "An Odyssey" was staged.
+Subsequent cultural shows included "The Blooming Sunflowers" (1990), "D' Little Twinkling Stars" (1992), "Salinlahi" (1993), "Pagdiriwang" (1998), "Tomorrow's Promise" (2000), "PCHS at 80" (2003), "The Golden Cradle" (2005), and "March On, PCHS" (2008).

+After the completion of the new school building, the president of the Alumni Association, Mr. John Tan, spearheaded the fund-raising campaign for the "PCHS Faculty and Staff Mutual Aid Fund".
 In 1989, the Board of Trustees organized the PCHS Educational Foundation to ensure the effective management of these endowments.

-In 1989, Dr. Fernando Gan had to resign as principal because of failing health.
+In 1989, Dr. Fernando Gan resigned as principal because of failing health.
 The Board of Trustees promoted Mr. Emilio Gan as the 10th principal of the school.
 Ms. Susana Bairan remained the assistant principal.

-In 1990, realizing that the quality of Chinese education had deteriorated, and that the instructional materials had become old and obsolete, Mr. Chung Tiong Tay, the chairman of the board, used his personal money to hire experts to revise and prepare instructional materials that would suit the needs of the local students.
-With this, Mr. Gan introduced “Teaching / Learning Chinese as a Secondary Language”, the latest pedagogy developed specifically for non-native speakers.
+In 1990, realizing that the quality of Chinese education had deteriorated, and that the instructional materials had become old and obsolete, board chairman Mr. Chung Tiong Tay used his personal money to hire experts to revise and prepare instructional materials that would suit the needs of the local students.
+With this, Mr. Gan introduced "Teaching/Learning Chinese as a Secondary Language," the latest pedagogy developed specifically for non-native speakers.